pragmaaudio/kidsonics-oneriser/README.md

 (Tip: you can paste the above addresses directly into Finder: press Cmd+Shift+G when in Finder, then paste the address into the pop-up window.)

-#### NOTE: these versions are not currently compiled for Apple Silicon, so may not work correctly if not run through Rosetta if you're on an Apple Silicon Mac.
+#### NOTE: these versions are not currently compiled for Apple Silicon, so may not function correctly unless run with Rosetta (if you're on an Apple Silicon Mac).